 Stated bluntly, the state of Illinois lacks a clearly articulated policy on career development.
-Public statements from state education leaders, elected officials, and others associated with state agencies and the governor's office have been useful to identifying the problem, yet they have fallen short of providing the coordinated direction the state needs to secure adequate resources and obtain longterm commitments.
+Public statements from state education leaders, elected officials, and others associated with state agencies and the governor's office have been useful to identifying the problem, yet they have fallen short of providing the coor-

+Illinois has failed to implement an integrated or comprehensive foundation for career development throughout the state. dinated direction the state needs to secure adequate resources and obtain longterm commitments.
 This is unfortunate for the state - it is even more discouraging for the state's citizens.

 The magnitude of the population currently in need of education and training coupled with the growing demand for trained workers presents a challenge to state and local policy makers, educators, employers, industry representatives, and the students themselves.
 All types of institutions that seek to close the skills and achievement gaps need to recognize the part they play in supporting individual learners to make career choices.
 Educational institutions engaged in P-20 education, plus public and private partner agencies, need to meet the growing needs of the workforce, and they need to collaborate now to begin to meet this goal.
+In the view of the Task Force, career development can and should be seen as a common denominator to connect education, industry, and government efforts into a unified approach for greater impact.
+After all, the bottom line for each of these primary stakeholders is the same - to positively influence the education, economic, and personal well being of youth and adults in Illinois and enhance the overall economy and social fabric that defines the well being of the state's citizenry.